Mohamed-said-salah/BLE-Integration-in-a-Flutter-App/README.md

  * Flutter SDK: Ensure Flutter is installed on your system.
 Flutter installation guide
  * Android Studio or Visual Studio Code for development and testing.
+ * clone the repository
+ * enable bluetooth and location
- * clone the repository and run the app on any plugged ios or android Emulator or physical device.
+ * and run the app on any plugged ios or android physical device.

 ## Installation
    ``` bash